 The frequency schedule for load bank testing on a generator often depends on how the generator is classified and what it is a standby for.
-For example, if a generator is used as a backup for services associated with loss of life or serious injury—such as in a hospital setting—the testing requirements are much more frequent.
-Data center and financial organizations are generally held to the stronger guidelines, as well.
+For example, if a generator is used as a backup for services associated with loss of life or serious injury—such as in a hospital setting—the testing guidelines per safety codes are much more frequent.

 Pre-Testing Procedure – Things to Consider